This web site supports the Peripheral Neuropathy

 A Support Group Near You?

 At the current time, we are the only such group in the DC area, with some people traveling quite a distance.
-There are hundred of thousands of PN patients in the DC area, with a like number of caregivers.
+There are hundreds of thousands of PN patients in the DC area, with a like number of caregivers.
 Many others are impacted when, as symptoms intensify, patients cannot maintain their activities, including work.

 One of our goals is to help other groups form, to be closer to their participants.

 Things are stirring: I have referred to PN as "being the least-known, wide-spread disease" That's not good.
 The Foundation for Peripheral Neuropathy (FPN) has gathered together some folks in an effort to hack away at "The Awareness Problem".
-Especially Congressional Awareness or lack thereof.

 This is a link to the Clinical Trials portion of the Foundation for PN website.
 On that page is a link to the "Antidote" site that will